-However, if you’ve made up your mind to sell then now is the time to do so.
-As we approach the launch of the next iPhone – just 4 weeks away! – the value of your current iPhone will be depreciating, this is especially so if your mobile is reaching its two year birthday, like the iPhone 5s and iPhone 5c.
+If you have made up your mind to sell then now is the time to do so.
+Every day the value of your current iPhone will be depreciating, this is especially so if your mobile has passed its two year birthday, like the iPhone Xr and Xs.

-Once the new iPhone 6s (or 7) launches, we’re likely to see a flood of older iPhone models hit the market.
+Once the new iPhone 12 launches we are likely to see a flood of older iPhone models hit the market.
 This will have a huge impact on your resale value so if you’re hoping to get some cash back for your old mobile, our advice is sell it now!